ishankkumar-007/pairpoint/README.md

   1. The client includes a password in the HTTP header for sensitive requests.
   2. The server verifies the password against a stored hash.
   3. If the password is correct, the request proceeds; otherwise, the server returns a `401 Unauthorized` response.
-- **Hashing Algorithm:** Secure hashing (e.g., SHA-256) ensures the password is not stored in plaintext.
-- **Configuration:** The password hash is hardcoded in the server for simplicity but can be loaded from a configuration file for production use.
+- **Configuration:** The password is hardcoded in the server for simplicity.

 ---